-The Act also requires the Plan to include a recommendation to the Bonneville Administrator regarding whether a failure to achieve MCS savings should be subject to a surcharge on Bonneville's utility customers where such savings did not occur.
-The surcharge is intended to be a cost-recovery mechanism for costs incurred on the electric system because projected energy savings attributable to MCS conservation measures have not been achieved.
-Implementing a surcharge is a major undertaking with specific actions to be taken by the Council and Bonneville.
-It is only considered when there is a failure to achieve cost-effective MCS savings identified in the plan.
+The Act also requires the Plan to include a methodology for the Administrator to impose a surcharge on customers in the event the Administrator determines customers have not achieved energy savings comparable to those that would be achieved under the MCS.
+Implementing a surcharge is a major undertaking with specific actions required of the Council and Bonneville under the Act.
+The surcharge is intended to be a costrecovery mechanism for costs incurred on the electric system because projected energy savings attributable to MCS conservation measures have not been achieved.
+It should only be considered when there is a failure to achieve cost-effective MCS savings identified in the plan.

 Bonneville has never had to implement a surcharge.
 Instead, typically either state building codes are revised or Bonneville and utility conservation programs are adopted to achieve equivalent savings.
 For example, in the 1983 Plan, the Council recommended that if the building energy performance standards for new homes in the Plan MCS were not adopted by states or local jurisdictions by 1986, then BPA should impose a 10% surcharge on utilities serving non-complying areas.
-The Council's action was enough to spur Bonneville and utilities to offer programs until building codes were eventually changed.
+The Council's action was enough to spur Bonneville and utilities to offer programs until building codes were eventually changed so when the Council updated its plan, it removed its recommendation authorizing the Administrator to impose a surcharge.